alexandra-zaharia/alexandra-zaharia.github.io/_posts/2019-04-17-run-python-script-as-subprocess-with-multiprocessing.md

 ```

 As you can see, the four tasks finished in about 4 seconds, meaning that the execution of the `worker.py` script has successfully been parallelized.

+The next post [Multiprocessing in Python with shared resources][np] iterates on what we have just seen in order to show how we can parallelize external Python scripts that need to access the same shared resource.

+[np]: {% post_url 2019-04-17-multiprocessing-in-python-with-shared-resources %}